Orleans (album): Reception

-AllMusic rated the album two and a half stars, describing it as not "a blockbuster...but the soft rock fans who acquired the LP could hear Orleans' potential."
+AllMusic rated the album two and a half stars, describing it as not "a blockbuster...but the rock fans who acquired the LP could hear Orleans' potential."

 Music critic Robert Christgau wrote a brief review of the album, describing it as "pleasant", but opining that "John Hall doesn't sing as tasty as he plays.
 The only impressive song is 'Half Moon.'"